 Sure, the protests might have been initially motivated by mostly Pro-Morsi students, but the predictable brutality of the security forces has doubtless dragged far more students into the battle.
-The Egyptian streets are slowly becoming, one again, a battleground in which the ministry of the interior wars against the youth.
+The Egyptian streets are slowly becoming, once again, a battleground in which the ministry of the interior wars against the youth.

 You’ve got a camp that believes El-Sisi is at the very least necessary.
 That he is a strong man, and we need a strong man.
 That the strong man will wipe out the terrorists.
-This will result in the fabled, much missed, stability.
+This will result in the fabled, much-missed stability.
 Tourists will flock.
 Business will thrive.
 We all boogie.

 Time Span To Stability: 4-8 years.

 You’ve got a camp that believes that El-Sisi has already shown how he will deal with the situation; brutally – an almost exclusively security-based approach that so far has failed to stop the problem, and so far has been refracted through the media into a tone that is radicalizing any previously peaceful opposition.
-It is a method that, arguably, turns protesters into terrorists, and certainly pre-disposes all security personnel to treat them as such.
+It is a method that, arguably, turns protesters into terrorists and certainly pre-disposes all security personnel to treat them as such.